andreatta-ale/analixText/article/paper.md

 ![Schematic view of data acquisition. \label{fig:data_acquisition}](Arch.png)

-A hash column was created as a reference field for analysis, combining group (test or control), sensor number, and signal acquisition time (T-4-30, for instance).
-A developed software processed frequency and signal data, capturing values around the estimated peak and fitting an asymmetric Lorentzian curve.
-The minimum point of this curve was the point of interest for analysis, as it measured the frequency shift used to identify sensor mass changes, indicating the presence of new materials like viruses.
-Monte Carlo simulation evaluated the statistical significance of the points of interest, with 1000 iterations for each sensor in both groups at each time interval.
+A hash column was created as a reference field for analysis, combining the group (test or control), sensor number, and signal acquisition time (e.g., T-4-30).
+Custom software processed the frequency and signal data, capturing values around the estimated peak and fitting an asymmetric Lorentzian model to the data.
+The curve's minimum value was the point of interest for analysis, as it measured the frequency at a specific experiment time.
+The difference between this frequency and the one at t=0 was used to identify sensor mass changes caused by the addition of new materials, such as recombinant proteins.
+Monte Carlo simulations evaluated the statistical significance of the point of interest, with 1000 iterations for each sensor in both groups at each time interval.
 The resulting dataset contained minimized frequency values and their uncertainties, enabling the plotting of average frequency graphs over time.

 ![Signal versus frequency and points of interest. \label{fig:points_of_interest}](T-4-30-Points_of_interest.png)